-Before diving into the solution I will give a brief overview of the problem.
+2. The problem Before diving into the solution I will give a brief overview of the problem.
 We want to find the connected components of a graph by performing a transitive closure.
 Of course I will assume that the graph does not fit in main memory otherwise what follows is not very useful.

 A picture is worth a thousand words; here is a visual statement of the problem:

 I highlighted the diameter in red as it plays an important role in the complexity of the algorithm.
 The diameter of a connected component is the longest shortest path between 2 nodes of the component.

 The algorithm will require log2(max(diameter of a component)) iterations because every iteration we double the number of relations that have been followed.
 This is not the overall complexity but it ensures that the number of iterations will stay low as with just 10 iterations you can handle components with a diameter of 1000+.
 In most real life use cases the diameter is very low and a few iterations will suffice.